• Skip to primary navigation

 Cost: $31 for adults, $22 for children under 15.

-11. Go Ice Climbing
+15. Go Ice Climbing

-Try a new outdoor sport this winter and climb some ice.
 This crazy, yet super fun sport is an excellent way to see frozen waterfalls up close and personal.
 Hire a guide or take a lesson and learn how to top-rope ice safely.
 Ouray Ice Park and the Vail Valley offer world-class ice climbing opportunities for beginners and experts alike.

 Pro Tip: Ice climbing is COLD (and wet)!
 Be sure to bring hand warmers, extra jackets, and toe warmers.
 Packing a hot thermos of soup is also a real treat.
-Wear waterproof pants, jacket and gloves.
+Wear waterproof pants, a jacket and gloves.

 Where: The best place to learn is the Ouray Ice Park.
 They “farm” or make the ice themselves and it is a more controlled environment than ice climbing in the backcountry.